saf-dmitry/taskpaper-mode/README.md

 ## Calendar Integration

-The Emacs calendar created by Edward M. Reingold displays a three-month calendar with holidays from different countries and cultures.
+The Emacs calendar displays a three-month calendar with holidays from different countries and cultures.
 Following commands provide some integration with the calendar.

 - `C-c SPC`: Display current date or date under cursor in calendar (`taskpaper-show-in-calendar`).